abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 practice.

-Equanimity is a bit more nuanced in the sense that it is, first, a brahma vihāra (divine abiding), part of the spectrum of loving-kindness, compassion, sympathetic joy, and equanimity.
+Equanimity is a bit more nuanced in the sense that it is, first, a brahmavihāra, part of the spectrum of loving-kindness, compassion, sympathetic joy, and equanimity.
 These are sublime, lofty states of mind that result in a very refined state of consciousness.
 Equanimity is also an enlightenment factor.
 The seven factors of enlightenment taught by the Buddha are mindfulness, reflection on dhamma, effort, joy, tranquility, concentration, and equanimity.
 Equanimity is also a factor of wisdom in the sense of the mind becoming very stable, steady, and unshakeable because of an abiding involving both emotion and wisdom.
 So equanimity is a bit more nuanced.
 Samatha is just the settling of the mind, the peacefulness of the mind, a peaceful abiding.

 Q: Could you please explain the death process?
 What happens to us as we die or as the body dies?
 How quickly does rebirth occur?
 Is there